healthfinch/policies/incident_response_policy.md

 		1. Complete any documentation relative to the security incident on the SIR Form.
 		2. Move to Phase V, Follow-up.
 	8. If it is NOT safe to allow the system to continue operations, discontinue the system(s) operation and move to Phase III, Eradication.
-	9. The individual completing this phase provides written communication to the SIRT.
+	9. The individual completing this phase provides written communication to the SIRnnT.
 4. Continuously apprise Senior Management of progress.
-5. Continue to notify affected Customers and Partners with relevant updates as needed
+5. Continue to notify affected Customers and Partners with relevant updates as needed n
 ### Eradication Phase (Technical)

 The Eradication Phase represents the SIRT’s effort to remove the cause, and the resulting security exposures, that are now on the affected system(s).